opencog/rocca/README.md

 ## Install

-In the root folder enter the following command:
+In the root folder enter the following command (you might need to be root depending on your system):

 ```bash
 pip install -e .